 Field-Cured vs. Standard-Cured Cylinders: How They Affect Concrete Performance

-How Curing Methods Affect Concrete Field Performance
+How do Curing Methods Affect Concrete Field Performance?

-ASTM C31 section 10.2 defines field curing as a condition that “involves subjecting the specimens to the temperature and humidity that the actual structure experiences.”
+Section 10.2 of the same standard defines field curing as a condition that “involves subjecting the specimens to the temperature and humidity that the actual structure experiences.”
 These test specimens are stored alongside the structural element in question to ensure similar relative humidity and ambient temperatures.
-The strength results from concrete field performance tests
+The strength results from concrete field performance tests predominantly serve to determine whether a structure is ready for formwork removal or other critical operations, such as opening roads to traffic.

 While it is assumed that the technician had been using testing procedures that were appropriate for the type of high-strength concrete they were using, typical high-strength concrete mixtures will include one or more supplementary cementitious materials and have a very low water-cementitious materials ratio (w/c).